 3 Comparison of the channel plans

-The channel plans described above consider all the various channel plans that have been proposed, and these three channel plans A, B, C and D are now compared in terms of an agreed set of criteria that are considered to be most important when assessing the plans in an agreed set of use cases.

-This document provides an evaluation of the three channel plans in Document 5B/475 Annex 37.
-Table 1 of this document is the criteria for evaluating each channel plan, and Table 2 provides Use Cases evaluating each channel plan performance in supporting those Use Cases.
+The four proposed channel plans A, B, C and D described above were evaluated

+against an agreed set of important criteria which were developed by considering the different aspects of the VDES (Table 1), and

+for channel plan performance in supporting an agreed set of use cases (Table 2).

 [chairman’s note: in the final document reference to specific input documents will need to be removed.
 Ther following text also appears to be inconsistent with Report text]

-An informal meeting of an international working group of technical experts was convened (31 March to 4 April 2014) to perform the evaluation prescribed in Document 5B/475 Annex 37.
-This evaluation considers the VDES as defined in Document 5B/475 Annex 24.
+A series of informal meetings of an international working group of technical experts was convened to perform the evaluation.
+This evaluation considered the VDES as defined in the draft new Recommendation ITU-R M.[VDES].
 Each channel plan was evaluated against each criterion as appropriate, and the results of the evaluation are contained in Table 1.

 The group further evaluated six different Use Cases, spanning the needs for ship to ship as well as ship to shore and shore to ship information transfer either by terrestrial or satellite.
 The Use Cases took into account potential implementation and variations and realistic variations in data volume.
 Operational priorities were considered to enable design of VDES to support a future modernized GMDSS if so desired.
 The primary considerations relate to the protection of the integrity of the function of the AIS system and the potential effects on other services, or other maritime services such as VHF voice communications.
 During the deliberations it became clear that voice VHF service would have significant effects on the effectiveness of the VDES as well as the existing AIS if not addressed.
 This concern became the primary factor in selecting the preferred channel plan.
 The Use Cases and the results of the evaluations can be found in Table 2.

-While each channel plan has merits, the group agreed that Channel Plans B and C are unacceptably susceptible to interference from VHF voice communications.
+While each channel plan has merits, the group agreed that Channel Plans B and C are unacceptably susceptible to interference from VHF voice communications and that Channel Plan D is inferior to Channel Plan A with regards to the shore infrastructure, with regards to potential conflicts between regional channel use and the Satellite link and with regards to the added complexity of channel management (switching between global and regional channels).

 4 Conclusion